Linda Reinstein, ADAO President/CEO and Co-Founder

 - International Mesothelioma Interest Group (iMig) (2010 Kyoto) and (2008 Amsterdam)

-- Audiences throughout the U.S., Japan, Turkey, Mexico, Thailand, Holland, France, China, Italy, India, Brazil, Canada, and England.
+- Audiences throughout the U.S., and in South Africa, Japan, Turkey, Mexico, Thailand, Holland, France, China, Italy, India, Brazil, Canada, Australia, Pakistan, and England.

 Recognized as an expert with more than 35 years of nonprofit experience in building and sustaining grassroots organizations, Reinstein specializes in developing, implementing and leveraging integrated social media campaigns to a worldwide digital audience.
 In the past year, Reinstein has shared her expertise in social media at: